Weak limits for exploratory plots in the analysis of extremes: Limit results for the ME Plots

 When $ 1/2<\xi<1$, the distribution $ F$ admits a finite mean but not a finite variance.
-The ME function though exists and we know the limit in probability of the scaled ME plot from Theorem \ref{thm:positive:xi}.
+The ME function, however, exists, and we know the limit in probability of the scaled ME plot from Theorem~\ref{thmpositivexi}.